jasonm23/onlisp-markdown/onlisp.md

 However, the not operator wouldn’t treat these facts differently from any others.

-In programming languages there is a fundamental distinction between inter- preted and compiled programs.
+In programming languages there is a fundamental distinction between interpreted and compiled programs.
 In this chapter we examine the same question with respect to queries.
 A query interpreter accepts a query and uses it to generate answers from the database.
 A query compiler accepts a query and generates a program which, when run, yields the same result.
 The following sections describe